slotopol/server/README.md

 slot_win_x64 web
 ```

-You can get the list of all provided games by command:
+The list of all provided games can be obtained by command:

 ```cmd
 slot_win_x64 list --all